-40.1 The trust shall make the registers specified in paragraph 38 above available for inspection by members of the public, except in the

-- circumstances set out below or as otherwise prescribed by regulations. - 40.2 The trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the trust, if the member so requests. - 40.3 So far as the registers are required to be made available: - 40.3.1 they are to be available for inspection free of charge at all reasonable times; and - 40.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 40.4 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.
+- 40.1 The trustTrust shall make the registers specified in paragraph 38 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 40.2 The trustTrust shall not make any part of its registers available for inspection by members of the public which shows details of any memberMember of the trustTrust, if the memberMember so requests. - 40.3 So far as the registers are required to be made available: - 40.3.1 they are to be available for inspection free of charge at all reasonable times: and - 40.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 40.4 If the person requesting a copy or extract is not a member Member of the trust Trust may impose a reasonable charge for doing so.